Green River Reservoir State Park (Vermont)

 Green River Reservoir State Park is a 2227 ha state park in Hyde Park, Vermont, on the shore of 653 acre.

-Activities includes camping, swimming, boating, fishing, picnicking (at designated da-use-sites, access by boat only), wildlife watching.
+Activities includes camping, swimming, boating, fishing, picnicking (at designated day-use-sites, access by boat only), wildlife watching.

 Day use is allowed in limited capacity.
 Only boats powered by electric motors up to 5 mph and human-powered watercraft are allowed.

 The park features 28 remote campsites around the reservoir, which can be reached only by boat.

 The park is undeveloped, with only low-impact recreational use allowed on and around the reservoir.
 Parking is limited.